MagiFeeney/scamx/README.md

 When enter into the minibuffer, it is by default at the insert mode.
 Once you have finished typing, you can call `gg` to leave insert mode, then use the regular navigation commands such as `n` or `p` to select the candidates.
 If you have finished selection, you can use `<return>` to abort the minibuffer, or just use `g` to leave if it needs to be stopped.

 Visit mode also applies to the minibuffer, which means you can move back-and-forth between buffers and the minibuffer.

+### Isearch minor mode
+Isearch forward is wrapped into an additional layer.
+Once it is invoked with the `s` key, it prompts at the minibuffer to enter the string to be searched.
+Hitting `return` then marks the finish of the input process.
+After that, you can use the familiar navigation commands `n` or `p` to loop through all candidate in the buffer.
+When `s` is pressed again, you can enter a new string to search.
+Otherwise, you can go back to the normal state with `g`.
+You can also simply leave the input string blank followed by the `return`.
+With `g`, you can directly leave.

+Please check the full set up in `scamx-anchor.el`.

 ### Mark
 * You can hit `SPC` twice to set mark, and then use `x SPC` to return back to the position.